infinum/ngx-form-object/docusaurus/docs/introduction.md

 ### Unify model saving

-Ensure that same procedure is executed each time when saving a model by using `beforeSave` and `afterSave` hooks.
+`ngx-form-object` provides couple of hooks during the saving proces.
+Those hooks can be used to ensure that the same procedure is executed each time when saving is executed.